 Policy: Boomerang adopts and advocates policy that is aimed at achieving the highest level of resource recovery and reuse from the maximum amount of waste (90%) in the shortest time possible.
 We adhere to the waste hierarchy of – avoidance, reuse, recycling, waste to energy* and landfill.
 It recognises that industry transition is often required; and some minor residuals may still need to be landfilled or immobilized - and that the transition may be negotiated between the community, government and industry.
 However transition is unacceptable on extensive timeframes or where there is the availability of exemptions that can be continually applied.

 Investigations: Boomerang may undertake investigations of the waste industry and waste and recycling facilities benchmarked against relevant regulatory, planning and other legal compliance instruments; industry standards, and best practice.
 It may recommend corrective action.
-Such reports will be made public; contain a disclaimer**; and not be used (with or without the Boomerang logo) as a form of accreditation of the facility or business.
+Such reports or its conclusions and recommendations may be made public; will contain a disclaimer**; and not be used (with or without the Boomerang logo) as a form of accreditation of the facility or business.
 However Boomerang may in particular instances commend a facility’s or business’s practices in a public statement.

 Campaigning: Boomerang may use campaigning and advocacy techniques including media, brochures, flyers, advertising, lobbying, public meetings and demonstrations.